-This section provides our overall opinion of the property, highlights any areas of concern and summarises the condition ratings of the different elements of the property.
-Individual elements of the property have been rated to indicate any defects, and have been grouped by the urgency of any required maintenance.
+This section provides our overall opinion of the property, highlighting areas of concern, and summarises the condition ratings of different elements of the property.
 If an element is made up of a number of different parts (for example, a pitched roof to the main building and a flat roof to an extension), only the part in the worst condition is shown here.
+It also provides a summary of repairs (and cost guidance where agreed) and recommendations for further investigations.